UP-RS-ESP/vacon.github.io/_posts/2023-05-01-Tree-Segmentation-UNet_Daniel-Lusk.md

 *Normalization and NDVI*

-All band values for RGB and NIR were scaled to 0-1, and NDVI was calculated for all images using the formula $\frac{NIR - Red}{NIR + Red}$.
+All band values for RGB and NIR were scaled to 0-1, and NDVI was calculated for all images using the formula $$\frac{NIR - Red}{NIR + Red}$$.
 NDVI values were then also normalized to 0-1 to ensure consistency of data ranges.

 ## Label generation